dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/01_Getting Started with XREAL SDK.md

 ![image-20241226190639916](https://pub-8dffc52979c34362aa2dbe3a43f0792a.r2.dev/image-20241226190639916.png)

 * `Stereo Rendering Mode`
   * **Multi-view**: This mode renders the left and right eye views in a single pass, reducing the overhead and potentially increasing performance.
+To understand Single Pass Stereo rendering in detail, go to [Single Pass Stereo Rendering](https://docs.unity3d.com/Manual/SinglePassStereoRendering.html) topics in Unity’s documentation.
   * **Multi-pass**: In this mode, the left and right eye views are rendered in separate passes, which can be less efficient but may be necessary for certain effects or compatibility.

 * `Initial Tracking Type`